 "Some people talk about [sexual assault on the journey], but since I was so young I thought that it was a lie and that it was just to scare people," says Celia, who recently turned 18.
 "Now I understand that what they say is true."

-Migration from Central America has reached an in recent years.
+Migration from Central America has reached an all-time high in recent years.
 In the summer of 2014, a surge of Central American minors and women with children crossed the US border, sparking a humanitarian crisis.
 These numbers are still climbing, according to a recent UNICEF report.
 This level of migration paired with a high rate of impunity in Mexico—99 percent of crimes there go unpunished—creates the perfect formula for a human rights disaster.

 The scope of the problem, both in terms of the number of victims and types of perpetrators, makes it so difficult to address, according to Madeleine Penman, a researcher for Amnesty International in Mexico.
 "Sexual violence against women migrants happens in a more general framework of sexual violence in Mexico—both in the private sphere, but also within the public sphere with authorities, where we see it is widespread," Penman says.